Associate Dean for Academic Enrichment

 J.D., University of Michigan, 2000

 Professor Witmer-Rich's research focuses on criminal procedure and criminal law theory, covering areas such as warrants for covert searches, affirmative consent in rape and sexual assault law, the provocation doctrine, and pretextual traffic stops.
-His articles have appeared journals such as the American Criminal Law Review, the Florida Law Review, Criminal Law and Philosophy, the Pepperdine Law Review, and the Case Western Reserve Law Review, and the Texas Tech Law Review.
+His articles have appeared journals such as the American Criminal Law Review, the Florida Law Review, Criminal Law and Philosophy, the Pepperdine Law Review, the Case Western Reserve Law Review, and the Texas Tech Law Review.
 He teaches courses in criminal law, criminal procedure, and law and terrorism.

 Before joining the faculty in 2009, Professor Witmer-Rich practiced at the Federal Public Defender's Office, where he represented defendants charged with a wide range of federal crimes, including a three-month terrorism trial in Toledo, Ohio.
 He also represented several detainees at the Guantanamo Bay detention facility in habeas corpus proceedings.

 Criminal Law, Criminal Procedure I, Criminal Procedure II, Legal Responses to Terrorism